 Unfortunately, these clients don’t realize until it’s too late that their resulting roadmap has significant blind spots and is headed toward the back shelf.

-The reality is that it’s hard to develop a concrete, executable roadmap without being grounded in the complexities that form the current state.
-Current state analysis may not be the most important phase, but it is critical to an actionable roadmap that accurately captures the necessary steps to achieve the vision.
+The reality is that it’s hard to develop a concrete, executable technology roadmap without being grounded in the complexities that form the current state.
+Current state analysis may not be the most important phase, but it is critical to an actionable technology roadmap that accurately captures the necessary steps to achieve the vision.

 Current State Analysis Shouldn’t be Interview-Driven—It Should be Artifact-Driven